bobismijnnaam/hywar/README.md

 showEx x
 ```
 Will show variable example programs in strings.
 The Hywar example programs are programs in the range 6003-6007 inclusive.

+## Credits
+Parsing framework written by Jan Kuper (all the files with the fancy formatting).
+The rest is written by Bob Rubbens (all the files without the fancy formatting).